 click This applies to so much in life, and a great example is a chef I know who lives in a tiny New York apartment.

 http://divipiso.com/rtyre/5434 She creates recipe after brilliant recipe on a 2-burner stove, using just a handful of utensils and pans.
 Yet, some of us seem to think we have to have the right tool for the right dish and an award-winning kitchen with granite, stainless steel and more.
 Not true.

 source link I’ve also seen with my own two eyes a young woman make her somewhat ghetto apartment look like House Beautiful, always clean and always smelling of lavender and citrus.
 Soap is inexpensive, and clean is free.

 http://documentalqueridowatson.es/pizdyhov/6756 She had hand-me-down furniture and a few new dollar store accessories that would make anyone proud.
 Always cooking wonderful meals for herself and her son, entertaining and making their lives complete.
 She made her apartment her own kind of beautiful.
 Lesson learned.

 rencontre chorégraphique 2013 ffd Also known as “grow where you are planted,” have faith and carry on.
 Be your own kind of Beautiful!

 Another important lesson that I’ve learned that I apply to pretty much every situation I come across.

 Here’s a little nugget of truth ~ A lack of boundaries invites a lack of self respect.
-Think about it-if you allow people to use you, run over you, influence you and pretty much become your puppet-master, you are basically saying to them and yourself that you don’t respect YOU.

 Welcome to my simple namesake blog.